kailash-manasarovar/statement/docs/timeline/2024/april.md

 ### Paqui account

-- The fake account with a (what I find at this moment to be an even more) threatening picture of Paqui appears again on my X account notifications.
+- Fake accounts with a (what I find at this moment to be an even more) threatening picture of Paqui appear again on my X account notifications.

 ![Paqui](../../content/images/fake-accounts/paqui1.png)